 My first experience of Christianity is the first year of college and the last two years of school before I went to college.
 During this time, our school used to go to a Church (I can't remember denomination or details) once every two weeks for a simple Sunday service.

 So I'd sit and hold hands with friends, play that game where you hold hands and try to catch the other person's thumb with you own, write notes to each other in the hymn books.
 And periodically stand up and sing...
-I recognized (even then) that singing and the group-hug mentality were all thought control techniques, designed to generate euphoria, togetherness, feel good, whilst associating it with the priests' eternal ramblings and closed' minded stubborn preaching of his single belief system.
+I knew that singing and the group-hug mentality were all thought control techniques, designed to generate euphoria, togetherness, feel good, whilst associating it with the priests' eternal ramblings and closed' minded stubborn preaching of his single belief system.

-I can remember... when I discovered:
+I can remember... when I obtained The Secret Life of a Satanist and discovered: